-Your Directors are pleased to present the 75th Annual Report and the audited financial statement for the financial year ended March 31, 2015
+Your Directors are pleased to present the Seventy Seventh Annual Report of your Company together with Audited Financial Statements for the financial year ended March 31, 2017.

 |Particulars||Standalone Results||Consolidated Results|

 |Profit before Taxation||27,718||25,350||39,563||14,873|

 |Provision for Taxation||9,584||8,812||17,223||15,671|

 |Earnings Per Share ()||10.27||9.36||8.32||2.92|

 * Figures changed for F.Y.
 2015-16 according to Ind AS

 The Directors are pleased to recommend a Dividend of 20% (1/- per equity share of Rs.5/- each) to be appropriated from the profits of the financial year ended March 31, 2017, subject to the approval of the shareholders at the ensuing Annual General Meeting.
 The Dividend will be paid in compliance with applicable regulations.
 The dividend, if declared as above, would involve an outflow of 1765.65 Lakhs towards dividend and Rs.369.46 Lakhs towards dividend tax, resulting in a total outflow of Rs.2162.11 Lakhs.